ochafik/boilerplate.dart/README.md

 It implements them by passing the *public fields* values through to [collection/equality.dart](https://github.com/dart-lang/bleeding_edge/tree/master/dart/pkg/collection), which performs the equality / hashing / toString for us.

 There's two variants:
 * `Boilerplate` uses mirrors to get the list of fields and their values.
   This means you need to preserve metadata of your class with `@MirrorsUsed` annotations (see example below).
+  `Boilerplate` also adds a `copy` method as in Scala case classes, which creates a copy with the default constructor using the same field values as the original, except for the named argument overrides.

 * `ExplicitBoilerplate` requires you to specify the fields and class name explicitly.
 It doesn't use mirrors but some boilerplate is needed (although smaller than the methods it helps implement).

 # Limitations